NAO-Bilderkennung/memory-detector/README.md

 proof-of-concept programs for a group paper written by four students at Berlin School of Economics and Law.
 Our goal is to make a [NAO Robot](https://en.wikipedia.org/wiki/Nao_(robot)) play Memory against a human opponent.

 Memory Detector can run on Windows, macOS and Linux, provided you have a Python version of at least 3.8 installed.
-The YOLOv3 weights, which are required to run the image detection can't be found, you can download them from within the program.
+If the YOLOv3 weights, which are required to run the image detection, can't be found you can download them from within the program.